 Notice that one icon on the Standard toolbar has a little triangular arrow in the lower-right corner.
 This arrow indicates that clicking this icon displays more than one command.
-Follow these steps to see how this special icon works.
+Follow these steps to see how this special icon works:

 - 1. Move the cursor up to the Standard toolbar, and point to the icon that has a magnifying glass with a rectangle in it. - 2.
 Rest the arrow on the button for a moment without clicking.
 A small window opens just below it, displaying the command the button represents.
 In this case, the window should say "Zoom Window."
 This is a tool tip-all buttons have them.
 Notice the small arrow in the lower-right corner of the icon.
 This is the multiple-command arrow mentioned earlier. - 3.
-Place the arrow cursor on the button and hold down the left mouse button.
-A column of eight buttons drops down vertically below the original button.
+Place the arrow cursor on the button, and hold down the left mouse button.
+A column of nine buttons drops down vertically below the original button.
 The top button in the column is a duplicate of the button you clicked.
 This column of buttons is called a toolbar flyout.
+In this example, you're working with the Zoom toolbar flyout.